slurmking/vmu-tools/README.md

 * Change VMU color
 * Convert VMU dumps to and from .DCI files
 * Modify VMU ICONDATA from VMU dumps
+* Possibly implament a built in webserver for file transfers from Dreamcast